Couleslaw/Project-L/docs/FunctionDocs/index.md

 #### Take Basic Piece

-Simply confirm the action to get the `O1` piece.
+Click the <u>Take Basic Piece</u> button in the <u>Piece Action Zone</u> and confirm the action to get the `O1` piece.
 The button will be disabled if there are no `O1` pieces left in the shared reserve.

 #### Upgrade